-- (4) Amounts in this column represent the aggregate dollar amount of all other compensation received by our named executive officers.
-We paid insurance premiums for life insurance benefiting our named executive officers in 2014, 2013 and 2012.
-We also made company matching contributions to our named executive officers' contributory defined contribution plan accounts equal to 100% of their pre-tax contributions (excluding catch-up contributions for named executive officers age 50 and older), up to the limitations imposed under applicable tax rules, which contributions in each of 2014 and 2013 totaled \$17,500 for each named executive officer and for 2012 totaled \$17,000 for each named executive officer.
-And we reimbursed each of our named executive officers for self-employment payroll tax expense as follows: \$18,185, \$121,071 and \$79,855 in 2014, 2013 and 2012, respectively, for Mr. Colson; \$15,472, \$51,474 and \$34,500 in 2014, 2013 and 2012, respectively, for Mr. Daley; \$18,118, \$48,116 and \$42,881 in 2014, 2013 and 2012, respectively, for Mr. Patenaude; \$17,423 and \$30,677 in 2014 and 2013 for Ms. Johnson; and \$17,406 and \$31,446 in 2014 and 2013 for Mr. Ramirez. - (5) Because Ms. Johnson and Mr. Ramirez were not named executive officers prior to 2013, no disclosure is included for them for 2012.
+(4) Amounts in this column represent the aggregate dollar amount of all other compensation received by our named executive officers.
+All other compensation includes (a) company matching contributions to our named executive officers' contributory defined contribution plan accounts equal to 100% of their pretax contributions (excluding catch-up contributions for named executive officers age 50 and older), up to the limitations imposed under applicable tax rules, which contributions totaled \$18,000 for each named executive officer in 2015; (b) reimbursement for 2015 self-employment payroll tax expense as follows: \$104,352 for Mr. Colson; \$47,090 for Mr. Daley; \$52,368 for Mr. Patenaude; \$33,893 for Ms. Johnson; and \$34,650 for Mr. Ramirez and (c) costs incurred by the Company for spousal travel to Artisan events.
+In 2015, spousal airfare costs for Mr. Colson and Mr. Daley were \$21,238 and \$15,864, respectively.